 Further details on Group Risk Assessment Framework can be accessed through PTT Human Rights page

-PTTEP has implemented the human rights risk assessment process since 2014 with aims to identify and mitigate human rights risks associated directly or indirectly with all of our activities.
+Regarding due diligence, PTTEP has implemented the human rights risk assessment process since 2014 with aims to identify and mitigate human rights risks associated directly or indirectly with all of our activities where human rights issues could potentially occur.

-The Human Rights Risk Register incorporates all of the human rights related risks in key activities for both onshore and offshore assets covering all phases in project life cycle such as seismic survey, exploration and appraisal drilling, development and production, employment practices, supply chain management, security management; from risk assessment prior to investment to decommissioning and restoration.
+The Human Rights Risk Register incorporates all of the human rights related risks in key activities for both onshore and offshore assets covering all phases in project life cycle where human rights issues could potentially occur in our operation such as seismic survey, exploration and appraisal drilling, development and production, employment practices, supply chain management, security management; from risk assessment prior to investment to decommissioning and restoration.

-Through 2018 human rights risk assessment process, the Company assessed human rights risks across value chain covering 100% of operating assets, non-operating joint ventures and Tier 1 suppliers.
-The assessment identified the following salient human right issues relevant to our operations: safety, health and well-being of employees and contractors; impacts of noise, vibration and air pollution from operations; and health, safety and quality of life of local communities.
-Implementing the company management standards e.g. SSHE Management System, Human Rights Management System Guideline, Issue and Stakeholder Management System etc., none of the sites remain with high residual risk.
+Through 2019 human rights risk assessment process, the Company assessed human rights risks across value chain covering 100% of operating assets, non-operating joint ventures and Tier 1 suppliers.
+The assessment identified inherent human rights risks in 19% of PTTEP value chain with the following four salient human right issues relevant to our operations: security, safety, health and well-being of employees and contractors; annoyance from noise, vibration and air pollution from operations; health, safety and quality of life of local communities, and environmental and social project management for relinquish and decommissioning.
+Implementing the company management standards e.g. SSHE Management System, Human Rights Management System, Issue and Stakeholder Management System etc., none of the sites remain with high residual risk.

-Nevertheless, to reduce risks that lead to potential violations, two of our own and operating sites (account for 10% of total 20 operating assets) and one of non-operating joint venture site (account for 5% of total 20 non-operating JV assets) are required to establish monitoring and mitigation and remediation plan where they were implemented for 100% of the three identified areas.
+Nevertheless, to reduce risks that may lead to potential escalation and violations, five of our own and operating sites (account for 25% of total 20 operating assets) and three of non-operating joint venture sites (account for 16% of total 19 non-operating JV assets) established mitigation plan on monitoring and remediation regardless of residual risks at Medium level at maximum.
+2019 mitigation plan were implemented for 100% of the eight identified areas.

-In 2018, PTTEP had no cases of human rights violation.
+In 2019, PTTEP had no cases of human rights violation.
 Thus, there were no grievance remediation action necessary.
-PTTEP prioritizes the significance of human rights protection and remediation for all individuals affected from its operations.
+PTTEP prioritizes the significance of human rights protection and remediation for all individuals affected from our operations.
 The Company established procedure on whistleblower protection as well as open grievance channels for all affected individuals to report their complaints in our grievance mechanism.

 Please see our Human Rights Policy which can be downloaded below.